Bioelectronica/arch_install_scripts/README.md

 - Step 3: Create sm.config first, and add content to this file basing on sm.config_example.
 Get into ics repos and execute 'setup.sh' and 'setup2.sh'.
 - Step 4: Install arduino-cli using **sudo snap install arduino arduino-cli**.
 (If you cannot use arduino, try Valerio Bozzolan's answer in this link https://bugs.launchpad.net/ubuntu/+source/arduino/+bug/1916278)
 - Step 5: Set static ip address. (https://unix.stackexchange.com/questions/290938/assigning-static-ip-address-using-nmcli)
+_ Step 6: Add content to /etc/hosts.
+(Add ip address and device name to the file.)

 # DeBian installation tutorial
 ## 0. Above all